-After so much effort bringing together the perfect article, finding the best scientific journal to submit it becomes the next big challenge: which one will bring the deserved awareness to your research?
-Which one will enhance visibility to your work?
+After so much effort bringing together the perfect article, finding the best scientific journal to submit it to becomes the next big challenge.
+Which one will bring the deserved awareness to your research?
+Which one will enhance the visibility of your work?
 Which one is the benchmark in your investigation field?
-Choosing the right journal for publication might end up being more complicated than one thinks.
+Choosing the right journal for publication might end up being more complicated than you think.

 Article publishing.
 Why is it important?

-Elsevier offers a wide range of distinguished journals and choosing the best one to publish your research paper should be easier with the provided support and guidance.
+Elsevier offers a wide range of distinguished journals, and choosing the best one to publish your research paper is much easier with our support and guidance.
 Using the JournalFinder, you can match your manuscript and learn more about each journal available.
-Powered by the Elsevier Fingerprint Engine™, JournalFinder uses smart search technology and field-of-research specific vocabularies to match your paper to scientific journals in a few simple steps:
+Powered by the Elsevier Fingerprint Engine™, JournalFinder uses smart search technology and field-of-research specific vocabularies to match your paper to the most appropriate scientific journals in a few simple steps:

-- 2) Find journals that could be best suited for your publishing;
+2) Find journals that are best suited for your publication

-In article publishing, choosing a journal for publication is a strategically important step to give your work the opportunity to shine and affect the right people.
-Thus, it is not a decision to make without spending some time in research to find out in detail about available publications out there.
+In article publishing, choosing a journal for publication is a strategically important step to give your work the opportunity to shine and attract the attention of the right people.
+Thus, it is not a decision to make without spending some time researching the best available publications out there.
 Make sure to follow these tips to get even closer to the perfect journal for you:

-- Check whether you can submit – some journals are invitation only;
+- Check whether you can submit an article – some journals are invitation-only.

 - CiteScore metrics – helps to measure journal citation impact.
 Free, comprehensive, transparent and current metrics calculated using data from Scopus®, the largest abstract and citation database of peer-reviewed literature.